Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 </pba-cols>

 Notes:

 One of the proposed solutions was the introduction of a Gas Refund.
 You pay a hefty fee when deploying data to state, but get some of it refunded when removing it.
 So now there is an incentive to clean up the state.

 ---v

 ## Misaligned Incentives

 #### _Ethereum State Storage Issue_

 <br><br>
-<strong>Behaviour Before</strong>
+<strong>behavior Before</strong>

 <img style="width: 900px" src="../../assets/img/3-Blockchain/developer_musician.drawio.svg" alt="Some Pic" />

 Notes:

 So what we had originally is Bob paid for his smart contract and then simply went away to play a guitar.

 ---v

 ## Misaligned Incentives

 #### _Ethereum State Storage Issue_

 <br><br>
-<strong>Behaviour After</strong>
+<strong>behavior After</strong>

 <img style="width: 900px" src="../../assets/img/3-Blockchain/developer_musician2.drawio.svg" alt="Some Pic" />

 Notes:

 Afterwards Bob deploys his contract in the same way but before running of to play a guitar he removes it from the state and gets some of the gas back.
 He likes the extra money so he has an encentive to clean.

 But wait...
 So what is the actual cost if he paid 10 and got 10 back?
 And it might not be obvious but it is an...

 ---

 # Opportunity Cost

 Notes:

 Opportunity Cost.
 It's a very important concept in economics and it's also crucial in blockchain.

 ---v

 ## Opportunity Cost

 _"The loss of other alternatives when one option is chosen."_